Epilepsy Monitoring Unit (EMU)

 Not all seizures are easily diagnosed or understood.
 Sometimes, outpatient epilepsy testing isn’t enough to capture the information your doctor needs to create an effective treatment plan for managing epilepsy.

-If this happens, your doctor may recommend inpatient testing in the Epilepsy Monitoring Unit (EMU) in the Pavilion at the Hospital of the University of Pennsylvania.
+If this happens, our doctors may recommend inpatient testing in the Epilepsy Monitoring Unit (EMU) in the Pavilion at the Hospital of the University of Pennsylvania.
 Our EMU provides extended, multi-day epilepsy monitoring that gets you and your care team the answers you need for the most effective management of epilepsy.

-The Epilepsy Monitoring Unit is an inpatient testing center that provides continuous 24-hour electroencephalography (EEG) with video monitoring.
-This combined information allows us to see your movements and behavior before, during, and after an epileptic seizure.
+The Epilepsy Monitoring Unit at Penn Medicine is an inpatient testing center that provides continuous 24-hour electroencephalography (EEG) with video monitoring.
+This combined information allows our specialists from the Comprehensive Epilepsy Center to see your movements and behavior before, during, and after an epileptic seizure.

-You may be weaned off seizure medications before your stay so that our team can observe and record your seizures.
+Before your stay you may be weaned off seizure medications.
+This will allow our team to observe and record your seizures.
 Most people stay in the EMU for five or six days, but the exact length depends on your symptoms and needs.

 When you arrive at the EMU, a technician will attach electrodes to your head that detect electrical activity in your brain.
-The electrodes are attached to a computer that measures changes in electrical activity for the duration of your stay.
+The electrodes are attached to a computer that measures changes in electrical activity during your stay.

 In the EMU, staff is present round-the-clock, including specially trained doctors, nurses, and technologists.
-If you have a seizure, they are there immediately to help.
+If you have a seizure, they are there immediately to help and keep you safe.

 The information we record during your stay helps us understand how many and what kind of seizures you have and where they start in the brain.
 With this knowledge, our specialists can devise more targeted treatment plans, particularly for epilepsy that is more difficult to control.